biopython/biopython/Doc/Tutorial/chapter_contributing.rst

 We’re happy to take feedback or contributions - either via a bug-report or on the Mailing List.
 While reading this tutorial, perhaps you noticed some topics you were interested in which were missing, or not clearly explained.
-There is also Biopython’s built in documentation (the docstrings, these are also
+There is also Biopython’s built-in documentation (the docstrings, these are also
 `online <http://biopython.org/DIST/docs/api>`__), where again, you may be able to help fill in any blanks.